TixieSalander/tixie.name/content/now/compteurdegrève-is-now-open-source/index.md

 I'm pretty happy on how quickly i was able to make a responsive version thanks to fluid typography (cf third gallery image).

-Some improvements could have been done :
+Some improvements could have been done:

 * Improve clarity of states changes when handled with JavaScript through ARIA semantic.
 * A more advanced shared cookie exchange with the API would have allow to directly display the "already-clicked" message when coming back to later on the page.